Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 *This is a basic tutorial to using git for file history and version control in this project.
 If you really want to make the most of this powerful tool I recommend reading and working through the "Pro Git" book by Scott Chacon and Ben Straub, particularly chapters 1, 2, and 3.
 It is available online at https://git-scm.com/book/en/v2.*

 In this tutorial the % sign is used to signify a placeholder.
-For example %username% would mean to use the relevant name.
+For example %username% would mean to use the applicable username.

 ## Introduction